Student Honors Papers

-The Student Honors Projects collection represent exemplary work in physics at Illinois Wesleyan University.
+The Student Honors Papers collection represent exemplary work in physics at Illinois Wesleyan University.
 The Ames Library is proud to archive these and other honors projects in Digital Commons @ IWU, the University's online archive of student, faculty and staff scholarship and creative activity.

 Development of a Data Acquisition and Analysis System

 by Michael V. Mores '02